Teaching and Learning in the Sixth Form

 Teachers encourage students to use subject specific, professional, and technical vocabulary well and demand work of a consistently high standard.
 As a result, students in the sixth form demonstrate very positive attitudes about their learning and commitment to their education.

 Although sixth form lessons will often follow the same basic lesson structure as lessons in the secondary phase, sixth form teachers are not bound by this.
-The increased academic rigour of sixth form study, the growing maturity of students and the small class sizes means that pedagogy in the sixth form will be necessarily distinct.
+The increased academic rigour of sixth form study, the growing maturity of students and the small

 Marking and feedback